Residency Requirements & Legal Guide in Uruguay

 - Dual Citizenship:

-- Allowed - Allowed since 2015 for all nationalities.
+- Allowed - Allowed without restrictions for all nationalities.

 - Additional Information:

-- Apply after 5 years legal residency (3 if married to citizen); good conduct required.
+- Apply after 5 years legal residency (3 if married to citizen); simple process via courts.
+No exams typically required.

 Areas Requiring Further Research